rezgui/CodeIgniter-PHP-QR-Code/README.md

-Codeigniter PHP QR Code
+Codeigniter PHP QR Code forked from dwisetiyadi/CodeIgniter-PHP-QR-Code
 =======================

-Version 1 - Dec 2011
+Version 1 - Nov 2016
-by dwi.setiyadi@gmail.com
+by yacine.rezgui@gmail.com

 Introduction
 ------------

-This a library for CodeIgniter Framework to make QR Code from some string given, a porting code from http://phpqrcode.sourceforge.net/.
+This a library for CodeIgniter Framework to make QR Code from some string given, forked from dwisetiyadi/CodeIgniter-PHP-QR-Code and a porting code from http://phpqrcode.sourceforge.net/.

 Installation and Requirements